Tools

 The settings menu lets you adjust the brightness of the microscope LED light (red arrow– in 25% increments), turn the argon gas flow on/off (yellow arrow– useful for setting accurate argon flow during welding), test the microscope electronic shutter (purple arrow), turn the welding process start beeping sound on/off (white arrow), and perform system updates (green arrow).

 The big ones here are micro mode and standby mode.
 When you enter micro mode (red arrow below) the screen switches to a super fine control of weld power and pulse duration with very small steps as you rotate the multifunction wheel.
 This is fantastic for extremely precise control of welding very delicate work and thin metals and is a big improvement over the previous 5.1 model.
-Standby mode (second image) allows you essentially put the welder to sleep for a short period of time when it’s not in use- but it when it wakes up your previous settings have been saved, which is super nice.
+Standby mode (second image) allows you essentially put the welder to sleep for a short period of time when it’s not in use- but when it wakes up your previous settings have been saved, which is super nice.

 The takeaway from all of this is that during welding it performs very much like the previous PUK 5.1 model, except it’s significantly faster and has a finer level of control in micro mode.
 The changes in the multifunction scroll/tilt wheel and menu screen make it an absolute joy to use.